apollographql/subscriptions-transport-ws/README.md

   * `subscribe?: (schema, document, rootValue, contextValue, variableValues, operationName) => Promise<ExecutionResult | AsyncIterator<ExecutionResult>>` : GraphQL `subscribe` function, provide the default one from `graphql` package.
   * `onOperation?: (message: SubscribeMessage, params: SubscriptionOptions, webSocket: WebSocket)` : optional method to create custom params that will be used when resolving this operation
   * `onOperationComplete?: (webSocket: WebSocket, opId: string)` : optional method that called when a GraphQL operation is done (for query and mutation it's immeditaly, and for subscriptions when unsubscribing)
-  * `onConnect?: (connectionParams: Object, webSocket: WebSocket)` : optional method that called when a client connects to the socket, called with the `connectionParams` from the client, if the return value is an object, its elements will be added to the context. return `false` or throw an exception to reject the connection.
+  * `onConnect?: (connectionParams: Object, webSocket: WebSocket, context: ConnectionContext)` : optional method that called when a client connects to the socket, called with the `connectionParams` from the client, if the return value is an object, its elements will be added to the context. return `false` or throw an exception to reject the connection.
 May return a Promise.
-  * `onDisconnect?: (webSocket: WebSocket)` : optional method that called when a client disconnects
+  * `onDisconnect?: (webSocket: WebSocket, context: ConnectionContext)` : optional method that called when a client disconnects
   * `keepAlive?: number` : optional interval in ms to send `KEEPALIVE` messages to all clients

 - `socketOptions: {WebSocket.IServerOptions}` : options to pass to the WebSocket object (full docs [here](https://github.com/websockets/ws/blob/master/doc/ws.md))